Greenest-Guy/CMU-Africa-picoMini-Writeup/README.md

 2. ```fgets(name, sizeof(name), stdin)``` allows for up to 199 bytes of input but ```fun()``` copies the input using ```strcpy() (no bounds checking)``` into buffer which is 10 bytes, so an input >10 bytes will overflow buffer.
 3. Connect to the challenge instance ```nc <host> <port>```.
 4. Try a test input which reveals that ```system()``` is executed with the command ```uname```, which outputs Linux, the host's OS.
-5. Using an input such as ```0123456789echo "injection"``` echos injection to the terminal verifying the vulnerability.
+5. Using an input such as ```0123456789echo "injection"``` echos injection to the terminal, verifying the vulnerability.
 6. Reconnect to the server then input ```0123456789ls``` which reveals ```flag.txt```.
 7. Finally, after using the input ```0123456789cat flag.txt``` the flag will be displayed in the terminal.